Community Service Center

 Community Service Assistants Program

 Community Service Assistants (CSAs) are students, ideally in their first or second year at Western and the first in their family to attend a four-year university (i.e. first-generation student), who are dedicated to bettering their community through learning together and applying that learning in a non-profit setting.
 CSAs do not need to have previous experience with community engagement work but do need to have some experience in basic event planning and/or leadership roles as they will work together to create important events for the Western and Bellingham community including Dr. Martin Luther King Jr Day and Earth Week.
-CSAs are expected to meet weekly as a team, complete office hours, and complete at least one hour per week of unpaid volunteer work.
+CSAs will meet weekly with the Community Service Center office team, attend weekly professional development sessions, complete tasks during weekly office hours, and complete at least one hour per week of unpaid volunteer work.
 They are enrolled as AmeriCorps Volunteers through the Coalition for the Public Good program and complete a total of 300 hours of service.

-To apply, students will need to have been awarded Work-Study through Financial Aid and will submit a form expressing their interest.
+To apply, students will submit a form expressing their interest and will need to have been awarded Work-Study through Financial Aid.
 Selected students will also be enrolled with AmeriCorps which includes completing fingerprinting and a background check to serve as a Volunteer.

-Check the Work Study Center jobs listing in Spring quarter for openings and instructions to apply.
+Check the Work Study Center jobs listing in Spring quarter and throughout summer for openings and instructions to apply.

-AmeriCorps Volunteers are granted a $1565.08 education award at the completion of 300 hours of service.
+AmeriCorps Volunteers are granted a $1565.08 education award at the completion of 300 hours of service which includes meetings, professional development, and community hours.
 CSAs are also paid twice monthly using their Work-Study Financial Aid award at $21.90/hour, not to exceed their award limits per quarter.

 By serving as a Community Service Assistant, students will be able to:

-• Identify their leadership style in a cultural capital framework
+• Identify their leadership strengths and challenges using a cultural capital framework

-• Implement creative activities with others that reflect personal values and benefit the community
+• Implement creative activities with other staff members that are aligned with personal values and support the mission of the office

-• Articulate the connection between traditional leadership skills, cultural capital, volunteerism and community engagement, and career development
+• Articulate in their own words the connection between traditional leadership skills, cultural capital, volunteerism and community engagement, and career development

-Students at Western have opportunities to complete community engagement hours on their own, through club involvement, and/or as service learning in an academic setting.
+Students at Western have opportunities to complete community engagement hours on their own through club involvement and/or as service learning in an academic setting.
 This program is a mix of all of that but with the unique addition of being paid for labor to complete major event planning in a team setting and be supported as an AmeriCorps Volunteer with networking, professional development, and an educational award.
-This program includes a weekly team meeting where learning occurs as described below in the Pillars of Learning section.
+This program includes a regular professional development where learning occurs as described below in the Pillars of Learning section.
 This is not a job, not a class, and not a club.
 It is a truly unique opportunity like no other available on campus.

 The following breaks down each quarter and its goals and learning objectives.